-We have also reviewed the individual and consolidated Statements of Value Added ("SVA") referring to the three-month period ended March 31, 2017, prepared by Company's Management.
-The presentation of these Statements of Value Added, in the interim information, is required by the standards issued by the Brazilian Securities and Exchange Commission (CVM) that are applicable to the preparation of Quarterly Information (ITR) and is considered as supplementary information under IFRS, which do not require the presentation of the SVA.
-Such statements were submitted to the same review procedures described above and, based on our review, we are not aware of any fact that would lead us to believe that they were not prepared, in all material respects, in accordance with the individual and consolidated interim financial information taken as a whole.
+We have also reviewed the individual and consolidated Statements of Value Added (SVA) referring to the six-month period ended June 30, 2017, prepared under the responsibility of the Company's management, whose presentation in the interim information is required in accordance with the Standards issued by the Brazilian Securities and Exchange Commission applicable to the preparation of Quarterly Information - ITR and considered as supplementary information by IFRS, which do not require the presentation of the SVA.
+These statements have been subject to the same review procedures described above and, based on our review, we are not aware of any fact that would lead us to believe that they were not prepared, in all material respects, in accordance with the individual and consolidated interim financial information taken as a whole.

-São Paulo, May 12, 2017.
+São Paulo, August 11, 2017.

+Nelson Fernandes Barreto Filho

-/Meison Fernandes/Barreto Fi CT CRC 18P-151.079/O-0
+CT CRC 1/SP-1/51.079/O-0

-Grant Thornton Auditores Independentes CRC 2SP-025.583/O-1
+Grant Thornton Auditores Independentes

+CRC 2SP-025.583/O-1

-Balance Sheets as of March 31, 2017 and December 31, 2016
+Balance Sheets as of June 30, 2017 and December 31, 2016

 (Free translation from the original issued in Portuguese.
-In the event of discrepances, the Portuguese language version prevails.)
+In the event of discrepancies, the Portuguese language version prevails.)